Iceland–European Union relations: Pre-2008 opinion

 From 1995 to 2007 the government coalition of the conservative Independence Party (Sjálfstæðisflokkurinn) and the conservative Progressive Party (Framsóknarflokkurinn), opposed joining the EU, while the opposition Social Democratic Alliance (Samfylkingin) supported membership negotiations.
 In 1994, the Social Democratic Party (Alþýðuflokkurinn) became the first Icelandic political party to include the intention to apply to join the EU in its policy statement.
 Despite this hostility towards EU membership, the Independence Party was forced to accept some of the constraints associated with participation in the European project.
 Iceland sought shelter provided by the EEA, EFTA and Schengen because non-membership of the EEA and EFTA would have threatened its key economic interests, and non-membership of Schengen would have imposed burdens on Icelandic individuals.

 Former Prime Minister Halldór Ásgrímsson predicted on 8 February 2006 that the country would join the EU by 2015.
 He added that the decisive factor would be the future and the size of the Eurozone, especially whether Denmark, Sweden and the UK would have adopted the euro or not.
 His prediction received some criticism, not the least from people within his own government.

-Another former Prime Minister, Geir H. Haarde, has on a number of occasions stated his opposition to EU membership, both as Foreign Minister under Halldór Ásgrímsson and after taking office as Prime Minister.
+Another former Prime Minister, Geir Haarde, has on a number of occasions stated his opposition to EU membership, both as Foreign Minister under Halldór Ásgrímsson and after taking office as Prime Minister.
 In response to Halldór Ásgrímsson's earlier prediction, Haarde said, "I don't share that point of view.
 Our policy is not to join in the foreseeable future.
 We are not even exploring membership."
 In a speech at a conference at the University of Iceland on 31 March 2006, Geir Haarde repeated what he had said on a number of occasions—that no special Icelandic interests demanded membership of the EU.
 In the same speech he further explained in detail why it would not be in the interest of Iceland to adopt the euro.

 Following the 2007 election, the Independence Party and the Social Democratic Alliance formed a new coalition with a policy of not applying for membership, but setting up a special committee to monitor the development within the EU and suggest ways to respond to that.

 Due to Iceland's limited currency, the government has explored the possibility of adopting the euro without joining the European Union.
 The EU, however, says that Iceland cannot join the Economic and Monetary Union (EMU) without becoming a full EU member state (all other non-EU states that use the euro do so because they previously used a member state currency that was replaced by the euro).